Boundary Conditions in CFD | SimFlow (OpenFOAM)

 Total Pressure

-Define a total pressure on the domain boundary and adjust the static pressure based on this specified total pressure, considering the dynamic pressure component.
+Defines a total pressure on the domain boundary and adjusts the static pressure based on this specified total pressure, considering the dynamic pressure component.
 It is recommended for stability in both incompressible and compressible pressure-driven flows.

 Uniform Total Pressure

-Define a total pressure varying in time on the domain boundary and adjust the static pressure based on this specified total pressure, considering the dynamic pressure component.
+Defines a total pressure at the domain boundary and adjusts the static pressure based on this specified total pressure, considering the dynamic pressure component.
 It is recommended for stability in both incompressible and compressible pressure-driven flows.
+It is a derivative of Total Pressure boundary condition which allows to define either constant or time-dependent value throughout the entire boundary.

 Hydrostatic Pressure